-If you like to do some metal repairing and building work by your hands, then welding is the best filed to choose.
+If you like to do some metal repairing and building work with your hands, then welding is the best field to choose.
 The welding industry is a big industry nowadays, and it also has a vast field merging inside it.
-To become a certified welder, there is a lot of hands practice, education and certificates are needed.
+To become a certified welder, there is a lot of hands practice, education, and certificates are needed.

 A welder is a skilled person who joins different parts of metal with perfection.
-Their work varies with aluminium, steel, stainless steel and brass.
-There are vast opportunities for welders in various industries like automobile and crafting one.
+Their work varies with aluminum, steel, stainless steel and brass.
+There are vast opportunities for welders in various industries like automobile and crafting.

-Moreover, they can also have work opportunities in building construction, Shipyards, building air crafts as well as bridges and manufacturing industry.
-All industries stand and gain their customer attention because of the welder’s excellent and robust work.
+Moreover, they can also have work opportunities in building construction, Shipyards, building air crafts as well as bridges and the manufacturing industry.
+All industries stand and gain their customer’s attention because of the welder’s excellent and robust work.

 Let’s have a look at welder duties.